apache/carbondata/docs/prestosql-guide.md

 ### Supported features of presto carbon
 Presto carbon only supports reading the carbon table which is written by spark carbon or carbon SDK.
-During reading, it supports the non-distributed datamaps like block datamap and bloom datamap.
+During reading, it supports the non-distributed index like block index and bloom index.
 It doesn't support Materialized View as it needs query plan to be changed and presto does not allow it.
-Also Presto carbon supports streaming segment read from streaming table created by spark.
+Also, Presto carbon supports streaming segment read from streaming table created by spark.